aarong/feedme-spec/README.md

 - `Success` (boolean) is set to true, indicating success.

 - `ActionData` (object) describes the action result.

-Client behavior:

-- The client must follow the behavior prescribed in the `Action` section.

-- If the `CallbackId` specified by the server is not recognized, then the server has violated the specification and the client should discard the message.

-Server behavior:

-- The server must follow the behavior prescribed in the `Action` section.

 Messages must satisfy the following JSON Schema: